Have Questions? 888-508-6572

 Once you have your plans and permits, construction can begin.
 Generally speaking, your contractor will follow the below process:

 • Demolition: If needed, they’ll remove existing fixtures, windows, doors, and walls to make room for your new space.
-At this time, they’ll also assess the foundation and strengthen it as needed by adding extra supports and reinforcing the walls.
+At this time, they’ll also assess the foundation and strengthen it as needed by adding extra support and reinforcing the walls.

 • Insulation: A livable space will almost always need insulation to keep the space comfortable in all seasons and maximize energy efficiency.
 Consult with your contractor to ensure you select insulation with the right R-value for your climate.